NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Urushil.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
     desc: "`pf2:r`  A marilith gains 5 extra reactions per round that they can use only to make Attacks of Opportunity.
-The demon can't use more than one on the same triggering action, even if a creature leaves several squares in the marilith's reach, and the marilith must use a different weapon for each Attack of Opportunity.\n"
+The demon can't use more than one on the same triggering action, even if a creature leaves several squares in the marilith's reach, and the marilith must use a different weapon for each Attack of Opportunity.\n\n* * *\n"

   - name: "Commander's Aura"
     desc: " (aura,divine) 100 feet.
-Commanded or allied evil creatures in the aura of lower level than the marilith gain a +1 circumstance bonus to attack rolls, damage rolls, AC, saves, and skill checks.\n[[Bestiary Effects/Effect_ Commander's Aura|Effect: Commander's Aura]]"
+Commanded or allied evil creatures in the aura of lower level than the marilith gain a +1 circumstance bonus to attack rolls, damage rolls, AC, saves, and skill checks.\n* * *\n\n[[Bestiary Effects/Effect_ Commander's Aura|Effect: Commander's Aura]]"

   - name: "Failure Vulnerability"
     desc: "  A marilith's pride feeds their strength, so the sting of failure wounds them.
-If the marilith uses a damaging spell or makes a Strike on their turn but doesn't deal any damage that turn, they take 3d6 + 10 mental damage at the end of their turn and their commander's aura deactivates until the end of their next turn."
+If the marilith uses a damaging spell or makes a Strike on their turn but doesn't deal any damage that turn, they take 3d6+10 mental damage at the end of their turn and their commander's aura deactivates until the end of their next turn."

 attacks:
   - name: ""